-The 2022 Wellness Program Incentive is available to any Wellness Participant who successfully completes the program requirements in up to two of the following topics/areas.
-During the pandemic, all programs are offered via Zoom and are being recorded.
-While attending "live" sessions is encouraged, watching videos of recorded sessions will count towards attendance.
+The Wellness Program Incentive is available to any Wellness Participant who successfully completes the program requirements in up to two of the following topics/areas.
+Most programs are offered via Zoom and are being recorded.
+While attending "live" sessions is encouraged, watching the recorded sessions will count toward attendance.

 Having close relationships at work has been found to positively affect employee retention, safety, work quality and engagement.